 With the exception of egg and sperm cells, each cell of the body normally has two working copies of the MEN1 gene.
-Patients with MEN1 generally carry an alteration in one copy of the MEN1 gene in all the cells of their body.
+Patients with MEN1 generally carry a mutation of one copy of the MEN1 gene in all the cells of their body.
 Individuals who have MEN1 are born and develop normally, but are at an increased risk to develop specific types of tumors.
-These tumors are believed to develop because, over time, the second working copy of the MEN1 gene may become altered within one or more cells.
-The loss of function of the second MEN1 gene copy leads to abnormal growth of the affected cells, increasing their chance to form a tumor.
+These tumors are believed to develop because, over time, the working copy of the MEN1 gene may become altered within one or more cells.
+The loss of function of the second MEN1 gene copy leads to abnormal growth of the affected cells, increasing the chance of forming a tumor.

 An individual may be diagnosed as having MEN1 if he or she develops two of the three main MEN1-related endocrine tumors, including:

 - Tumors of the stomach, bowel or pancreas (GEP tract)

 Alternatively, an individual who develops only one of these tumors may be diagnosed as having MEN1 when there is a family history consistent with the condition.

 A careful and detailed review of an individual’s medical and family history may be performed to aid in the diagnosis of multiple endocrine neoplasia type 1.